rockeyroad1415/RR-TF2-Trade-Bot/README.md

 - And so much more!

 See ЯR Bots in action:
-Currently have two ?R Bots which have been used for trading and testing:
+Currently have two ЯR Bots which have been used for trading and testing:
 SpeedyBot: https://backpack.tf/profiles/76561198154777866 https://steamcommunity.com/profiles/76561198154777866
 HappyBot: https://backpack.tf/profiles/76561198177957865 https://steamcommunity.com/profiles/76561198177957865
 Their live trades can be seen in the discord group - current bot trades section (https://discord.gg/M9ftkpY)